Virginia tightens grip on ACC lead, keeps defensive clamps on North Carolina

 Bacot ended up playing 24 minutes, Sharpe 19.

-“I won’t say I didn’t consider that,’ Huff said when asked if he had concerns about facing North Carolina in the wake of virus protocol violations.
-“But the fact of the matter is they tested every day this week from what I heard, and I think that if they thought they were good, and our staff felt comfortable with it, then it is what it is.”
+“I won’t say I didn’t consider that,” Huff said when asked if he had concerns about facing North Carolina in the wake of virus protocol violations.
+“But the fact of the matter is they tested every day this week, from what I heard, and I think that if they thought they were good, and our staff felt comfortable with it, then it is what it is.”

 The distractions combined with the lengthy layoff for the six-time NCAA tournament champions worked to Virginia’s benefit during the first half.
 The Cavaliers stormed to a 21-4 with 10:12 to play while limiting North Carolina to 2-for-13 shooting.